brandur/sorg/content/drafts/webhooks.md

 backing up global queues, leading to a degraded system for everyone.

+> Yeah, wow!
+Never thought about this.
+Seems like providers need to implement
+> some sort of 'fair use' abstraction to not give priority to retries for flaky
+> consumers

 Worse yet, there's no real incentive for recipients to fix the problem because the entirety of the fallout lands on the webhook provider.
 We've been stuck in positions where